TheoRelativity/Jotebook/README.md

 This application is useful if you need to have a dynamic notebook to be able to write pages composed by notes that can be then browsed singularly for quick reference.

-> This is a small app I developed for personal use.
+> This is an application I developed for personal use.
 I started to use it everyday so I tought to share it.
 This is a work in progress and not a stable version.
-I am adding features while I am using it and my needs growing up.
+I am adding features while I am using it and my needs growing up. **The code is very ugly.** I mean, it has been wrote in the optic to be immediately usable by me and to be wrote again in a second time.
+So, don't judge my ability to write code by this project.

 ### Features